Bon Voyage! (1962 film)

 Bon Voyage! is a 1962 American comedy film directed by James Neilson and produced by Walt Disney Productions.
 It stars Fred MacMurray, Jane Wyman, Deborah Walley, Tommy Kirk, and Kevin Corcoran as the Willard family on a European holiday.
 The character actor James Millhollin appears in the film as the ship's librarian.

 Plot

-Harry Willard finally makes good his promise to take his bride of 20 years on a long-delayed trip by ship to Europe.
+Harry Willard finally makes good on his promise to take his bride of 20 years, Kati, on a long-delayed trip by ship to Europe.
 They are accompanied by their 19-year-old son (Elliott), 18-year-old daughter (Amy), and 11-year-old son (Skipper).

+Amy meets a young student, Nick O'Marah, from Yale.
+Elliott is heartbroken over a girl back home that he left behind but eventually gets over it by spending time with other girls.
+Harry attempts to get to be acquainted all over again with his family.
+The Willard family eventually meets Nick's wealthy socialite mother.
+Nick struggles on whether or not to get a job and break away from his mother and her money.
+Nick finally decides to break up with Amy and get a job in New York.

+The Willard family first starts their voyage on a luxury liner.
+Then they move into Paris.
+Nick was supposed to go to London but ended up in Paris.

 From the time they arrive at the dock, an unending series of comedy adventures and romantic encounters ensue until, exhausted but happy, they leave with memories that will stay with them all for years to come.